Hochopepper/SwordToShield/Character_Creation/Classes/lich.md

 ### Undead Domination
 Your flavor of undeath exerts an influence on the minds of lesser undead.
-When you encounter an undead creature that does not posess sapience, you may expend a stamina die as an action on your turn to force them to make a constitution saving throw against your spellcasting DC; falling under your control for a number of minutes equal to your roll on a failure.
+When you encounter an undead creature that does not posess sapience, you may expend a hit die as an action on your turn to force them to make a constitution saving throw against your spellcasting DC; falling under your control for a number of minutes equal to your roll on a failure.